Asatru Folk Assembly: Activity

 Since 2013, the AFA has owned rights to many of the books of "Edred Thorsson" (a pen name of Stephen Flowers).

 In August 2015, the AFA acquired a former Grange Hall in Challenge–Brownsville, California, about 40 miles from Grass Valley, where the group was founded.
 The hall was built in 1938, and was purchased to be used as a hof and community center under the name Newgrange Hall Asatru Hof.
 It was previously the Youth Center of the Mountaintop Christian Academy of California, and at another time the Marge Moore Youth Center.
 This first hof has since been named Odinshof, in dedication to the god Odin.

 In April 2020, the AFA acquired a former church in Linden, North Carolina, which has been turned into a heathen hof serving AFA members in the Southeastern United States.
 This second hof is named Thorshof, in dedication to the god Thor.

 In June 2020, the AFA purchased a former Lutheran church in Murdock, Minnesota, to be used as gathering place for AFA members of the Northern Great Plains.
 In December 2020, the Murdock City Council gave the AFA conditional approval to use the church.
 More than 120,000 Minnesotans have signed a petition to stop the group's use of the building.
 This third hof is named Baldrshof, in dedication to the god Baldr.

 In 2022, the AFA purchased a former church in White Springs, Florida, to serve as a hof for AFA members in the Southern United States.
-A monthly food pantry for the local community is operated by the AFA at this location.
+The AFA operates a monthly food pantry for the local community there.
 This fourth hof has been named Njordshof, in dedication to the god Njörðr.

 Opposition

-As a result of the perceived discriminatory activities of the AFA, numerous Heathen and neo-pagan organizations sought to produce a document refuting these beliefs and the characterization that they represented these faiths.
-The product was Declaration 127, which specifically condemned the AFA.
-This declaration has been criticized for its specific focus on the AFA, and efforts taken to expand it.
-One alternative to Declaration 127 is the "Declaration of Deeds," a much wider-ranging statement against discrimination and hate in Heathenism.
+As a result of the discriminatory activities of the AFA, numerous Heathen and neo-pagan organizations sought to produce a document refuting these beliefs and the characterization that they represented these faiths.
+The product was Declaration 127, which specifically condemns the AFA.
+This declaration has been criticized for its specific focus on the AFA, and efforts have been made to expand it.
+One alternative to Declaration 127 is the "Declaration of Deeds", a much wider-ranging statement against discrimination and hate in Heathenism.